yc3404/tmdb5000/README.md

 # TMDB 5000 Movie Recommendation Engine
 This project constructs a shiny website with a movie recommendation engine.

+Please download the img.zip from https://www.dropbox.com/s/pnbcb5nhfk6qylf/img.zip?dl=0
+Then copy this folder into app/www/.

 + Background

 What can we say about the success of a movie before it is released?
 Are there certain companies (Pixar?) that have found a consistent formula?
 Given that major films costing over $100 million to produce can still flop, this question is more important than ever to the industry.
 Film aficionados might have different interests.
 Can we predict which films will be highly rated, whether or not they are a commercial success?